xsoulspace/word_by_word_game/packages/wbw_design_core/lib/src/atoms/ATOM_README.md

 ## Best Practices for Composing and Refactoring

-1. Single Responsibility: Each atomic component should have a single, well-defined purpose.
+1. **Single Responsibility**: Each atomic component should have a single, well-defined purpose.

-2. Composition over Inheritance: Prefer composing smaller components to create larger ones rather than using inheritance.
+2. **Composition over Inheritance**: Prefer composing smaller components to create larger ones rather than using inheritance.

-3. Prop Drilling: Avoid excessive prop drilling by using state management solutions for deeply nested components.
+3. **Prop Drilling**: Avoid excessive prop drilling by using state management solutions for deeply nested components.

-4. Reusability: Design components to be reusable across different parts of the application.
+4. **Reusability**: Design components to be reusable across different parts of the application.

-5. Separation of Concerns: Keep layout, style, and behavior separate when possible.
+5. **Separation of Concerns**: Keep layout, style, and behavior separate when possible.

-6. Consistent Naming: Use clear, consistent names for components and their properties.
+6. **Consistent Naming**: Use clear, consistent names for components and their properties.

-7. Default Values: Provide sensible default values for component properties.
+7. **Default Values**: Provide sensible default values for component properties.

-8. Flexibility: Design components to be flexible enough to handle various use cases without becoming overly complex.
+8. **Flexibility**: Design components to be flexible enough to handle various use cases without becoming overly complex.

-9. Documentation: Keep documentation up-to-date as components evolve.
+9. **Documentation**: Keep documentation up-to-date as components evolve.

-10. Refactoring: Regularly refactor components to improve their design, performance, and maintainability.
+10. **Refactoring**: Regularly refactor components to improve their design, performance, and maintainability.

 When refactoring: